RoyNisimov/AsymmetricEncryption/README.md

 Get a list of public RSA keys (the group of keys).
 Randomly insert your private key in the list (Don't put it first or last), will call this possiton z.
 To sign a message m:
-permute a hash fanction E to take x, and return x + m.
+permute a hash fanction E to take x, and return hash(x + m).
 Get a random glue value u.
 For each key other than your's have a random number, this will act as some fake key, put it in array s. c = v = E(u)